Early Career Researcher Hub

 Proteintech are passionate about supporting the research and career development of Early Career Researchers (ECRs).

-Our ECR hub gathers all our resources in one place to help you with your journey, from events and grant opportunities to our step by step guide to navigating a PhD during a pandemic.
-Click on the tiles below to read more and navigate the hub.
+Our ECR hub gathers all our resources in one place to help you with your journey, from events and grant opportunities to our guest blogs providing tips on how to navigate your PhD.

 Contact events@ptglab.com for ECR events, general enquires or to learn more about Proteintech's ECR support initiatives.